 Sustainability Council and all applicable shared governance committees.

-Students enrolled on a non-segregated fee paying basis are allowed to do the following duties within the University Senate of the Stout Student Association:
+Students enrolled on a non-segregated fee-paying basis are allowed to do the following duties within the University Senate of the Stout Student Association:

 Serve as a Senator, assuming they have met all other eligibility requirements.